N8python/statica.js/docs/README.md

 doMath(3, 7, add) //Returns 10
 ```
 ## Generics
 Where are the generics?
-ALl type-checking libraries have them.
+ALL type-checking libraries have them.
 In statica, we have the ```T.generic``` function, that takes in a value and returns it's type.
 You can see it in action here:
 ```js
 function id(val){
   T.typeify(arguments, T.generic(val));